-Signs of snake activity, including snake skins, holes, and physical sightings, can help to determine what snakes are doing on your property and when they are doing it.
+Signs of snake activity, including snake skins, holes, and physical sightings, can help us determine what snakes are doing on your property and when they are doing it.

-Snake activity can be limited greatly by reducing enticing environmental factors such as food supply, nesting areas, and moisture.
-Snakes are often attracted to an area by following food sources.
-Rats, mice and reptiles make up most snakes diets.
+We reduce snake activity by limiting enticing environmental factors such as food supply, nesting areas, and moisture.
+Snakes are often attracted to an area by following food sources like rats, mice and reptiles.

 - Limiting the population of food sources can reduce the snakes desire to be in an area.